Home SAFE Home

 - Use a night light.

-- Use toddler gates on stairs if there are small children.
+- Use toddler gates at the top and bottom of stairs, if there are small children.
 Children can get trapped in older, "accordion style" gates.
 To prevent strangulation, do not use these gates.

 - Always keep stairways clear of tripping dangers.
 Avoid storing items there, even for a short time.